-Your browser fingerprint has busted you.
+Browser fingerprinting has busted you.

-When you visit a website, the following information may be shared:
+Because of this, when you visit a website, the following information may be shared:

 All of these details make up your browser fingerprint.